ixiaopan/blog/content/post/semanticweb.md

-Generally, we are only required to know how to read them and write some simple statements in this module.
+Generally, we are required to know how to read them and write some simple statements in this module.